End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Method

 \subsection{Formalization}

-To model deforming hearts, we use the deep deformable tetrahedra~\cite{Shen21a} formalism.
-We discretize the 3D space using a deformable tetrahedral grid, in which each vertex possesses an SDF value, denoted as $ \mathcal{G} = (\{\mathbf{v}_i\}, \{s_i\}, \mathcal{T})$, where $\mathbf{v}_i$ and $s_i$ are the vertices and their corresponding SDF values in $\mathcal{T}$, the set of all tetrahedrons.
+To model deforming hearts, we use the deep marching tetrahedra formalism.
+We discretize the 3D space using a deformable tetrahedral grid, in which each vertex possesses an signed distance field (SDF) value, denoted as $\mathcal{G} = (\{\mathbf{v}_i\}, \{s_i\}, \mathcal{T})$, where $\mathbf{v}_i$ and $s_i$ are the vertices and their corresponding SDFs in $\mathcal{T}$, the set of all tetrahedrons.
 The explicit surface can then be extracted using the differentiable marching tetrahedra algorithm~\cite{Akio91}.